M66B/FairEmail/FAQ.md

 * Hide archived messages: hiding archived messages which exists in other folders too would have a performance impact.
 * Save all attachments: there is no [Storage Access Framework](https://developer.android.com/guide/topics/providers/document-provider) API to selected multiple files to save.
 * Show single messages: listing single messages just clutters the list without much benefit, so this will not be added.
+* S/MIME encryption: only PGP encryption will be supported, see [this FAQ](#user-content-faq12) for more information.

 Since FairEmail is meant to be privacy friendly, the following will not be added: